 Geo-fencing of dealers?
+(Provision for SAP field)

-SMS / MAIL to customers
+SMS / MAIL to customers (In mail approval button, SMS will have dealer portal link; Mail / SMS will use Invoice as identifier )

 Integration with dealer portal – Phase-2

 Overview and Scope

 E-POD (Electronic proof of delivery) will enable transporters of OCL to raise & track invoices along with EPOD / LR for cement carried by them on behalf of OCL.
 In addition, it should help in flagging disputes in delivery (if any) by keeping stakeholders informed in real-time.